 History of Raleigh Hand to Shoulder Center

-Since its founding, hand therapy has been an integral component of the assessment and treatment of hand and arm problems.
-By organizing the hand therapy department within the clinic, patients, surgeons, and therapists use a team approach.
+Since its founding, hand and upper extremity therapy has been an integral component of the assessment and treatment of hand and arm problems.
+By organizing the therapy department within the clinic, patients, surgeons, and therapists use a team approach.
 With one location and one combined patient chart, patients have prompt access to our surgeons and therapists on the same day as their visit.

 The Raleigh Hand to Shoulder Center plays an active teaching role in the community and the doctors are active in directing and participating in the weekly UNC orthopedic resident Hand Conference at WakeMed hospital.
 Dozens of papers have been published along with regional, national, and international scientific presentations.
 Several of the surgeons and hand therapists have traveled to less developed countries to teach in the classroom, clinic, and operating room.
-Raleigh Hand physicians continues to donate much time and equipment to these endeavors.
+They donate time, resources, and equipment to these endeavors.

 In 2013, Raleigh Hand Center constructed a new state-of-the-art office to better serve patients.
 The new office features digital x-ray imaging, electronic medical records, and convenient patient parking in a location accessible to the I-440 Beltline in Raleigh.